jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 ![My solution day 14](assets/advent-2020-3/day14.jd.jpg) *Tools used: 16, run-time: 4.6s*

-Back into a comfortable for Alteryx.
+Back into a comfortable puzzle for Alteryx.
 This problem involved some binary masking operations.
 For part 1, you needed to ignore the `X`s and to set the bits of the value to `0` when the mask was `0` and `1` when the mask was `1`.
 A couple of expressions easily achieved this:

 ```
 BinaryOr([Computed], BinToInt(ReplaceChar([Mask], "X", "0")))  # Set the 1 mask bits